GPCT vs. BANT: Why GPCT is More Effective (Free Checklist Included)

 That’s why various sales qualifying frameworks have been created to evaluate opportunities and prospects.

 In this blog post, we’ll talk about two common methods of qualifying potential customers — BANT and GPCT.

 What is a sales qualifying framework?

-A sales qualifying framework is a set of criteria that allows sales reps to target prospects that are worth pursuing based on the company’s needs.
+A sales qualifying framework is a set of criteria that allows sales reps to qualify leads effectively and target prospects that are worth pursuing based on the company’s needs.